 4.4 Teaches and encourages use of conflict resolution skills among youth

-4.5 Reinforces positive behavior and employs strength-based techniques to address behavior issues
+4.5 Reinforces positive behavior and employs strength-based techniques to address behavioral issues

 Quality Element 5: Health & Well Being